UCLNatSci/2024/NSCI0036/html/_sources/intro.md

 # Introduction

 This workbook contains all the required material for the module NSCI0036.
-Before starting work you need to set up your Cocalc account by following the instructions in the section [Before You Begin](before-you-begin).
+Before starting work you need to set up your Cocalc account by following the instructions in the section [Getting Started](getting-started).

 ## How to Interact with the Material

 For the first five weeks you will be working through the material in the 'Programming with Python' section.
-Each week there are three activities to complete:
+Each week there are the following activities to complete:

 ### 1. Notes